Telefonica/opengateway-developers-website/02_apis/02_simswap/01_simswap.md

 category: 66aa4f941e51e7000fa353ce
 ---

-# Open Gateway's SIM Swap API

-The SIM Swap API from Open Gateway allows to check for SIM card swaps for fraud prevention purposes.

-## To-do list
-- [ ] Link to the marketing website API page
-- [ ] Add the API reference
-- [ ] Add the usage sample codes
-- [ ] Add a link to the open-source sample application on GitHub

-# Open Gateway's SIM Swap API

-The **standardized SIM Swap API** enables seamless integration of **SIM swap detection** and **management functionality** into your applications.
-This API enhances security by **identifying potentially fraudulent activity** and providing an **additional layer of protection** against unauthorized access.
+The standardized SIM Swap API enables seamless integration of SIM swap detection and management functionality into your applications.
+This API enhances security by identifying potentially fraudulent activity and providing an additional layer of protection against unauthorized access.

-Additionally, the **SIM Swap's Unified API Access** feature ensures **access to network capabilities** of various carriers through a **single, standardized interface**.
+Additionally, the SIM Swap's Unified API Access feature ensures access to network capabilities of various carriers through a single, standardized interface.
 This simplifies integration and improves efficiency for developers by consolidating access to multiple carrier networks.

 ## SIM Swap and Account Takeover Fraud